-- The door lock and keys

-- The optional U-bolt facility, which allows you to secure the server to a stationary object using a cable or chain
+- The door lock and keys - The optional U-bolt facility, which allows you to secure the server to a stationary object using a cable or chain

-- The security-cover option

 Door Lock and Keys

 A door lock mechanically deters access to the drives.
 It controls access to the small door that covers the removable media drives as well as the entire front cover.